 The above course outline is an example developed to meet industry standards

 $4,200 (Train & Assess)

 $1,600 (Recognition of Prior Learning)

 No formal training package entry requirements apply to this qualification.
 Learners require AQF level V written and spoken English and numeracy skills

 A day in the life of.....

 Julia is the supervisor in a gourmet food distribution company.
 She has worked for the company for several years, starting in an entry level role and working her way up to Supervisor.
 This role is quite different to that of a non-supervisory employee and Julia initially found it difficult to manage staff and be part of the management team.
-Since commencing her Certificate IV in Frontline Management, Julia has developed higher-level communication and leadership skills which have been essential for her role.
+Since commencing her Diploma of Leadership and Management, Julia has developed higher-level communication and leadership skills which have been essential for her role.

 Day to day, Julia ensures that operations are conducted to meet the company budgets and policies.
 She supervises staff and delegates work to team members based on priorities and demands.
 She also conducts interviews, hires new staff, mentors and trains her team members and ensures that safety standards are met.